ldn-softdev/jtm/README.md

 #### A simple tool offering quick lossless HTML/XML to JSON conversion

+- version 2.0 has improved JSON layout (compared to v1.x), so it's easier to parse a resulting JSON
+- command interface switches also changed (to reflect action semantic better)

 the tool offers following behaviors:
-- HTML tags semantic unaware - convertor does not keep track or different tags meanings, except few tag:
+- HTML/XML tags semantic unaware - convertor does not keep track or tag meaning, however provides following behaviors:
   * separately parses `<!...>` tags, which do not not contain attributes
   * separately parses `<?...>` tags and their attributes
   * separately parses `<script>` tag, which requires no tag value interpolation